-- armar --create mylib.a .o, creates the archive mylib.a containing all object files in the current directory. - armar -t mylib.a s.o, lists all object files beginning with s in the mylib.a. - armlink hello.o mylib.a(?.o) -o tst.axf, links hello.o with all object files in mylib.a that have a single letter filename.

-• fromelf --elf --strip=debug mylib.a(s.o) --output=my_archive.a, strips debug information from all object files beginning with s in mylib.a, and puts the modified files in my_archive.a.
+- armar --create mylib.a .o, creates the archive mylib.a containing all object files in the current directory. - armar -t mylib.a s.o, lists all object files beginning with s in the mylib.a. - armlink hello.o mylib.a(?.o) -o tst.axf, links hello.o with all object files in mylib.a that have a single letter filename. - fromelf --elf --strip=debug mylib.a(s.o) --output=my_archive.a, strips debug information from all object files beginning with s in mylib.a, and puts the modified files in my_archive.a.

 Assembler command-line syntax.
 Compiler command-line syntax.

-Compiler command-line options listed by group.

-Linker command-line syntax.

-armar command-line syntax.

-fromelf command-line syntax.
+Linker command-line syntax. fromelf command-line syntax. armar command-line syntax.

-2.2.2 Rules for specifying command-line options
+2.2.3 Rules for specifying command-line options